Monday - Friday

 Do you perform the surgery on someone under 18?
 Older than 60?

 A: Clients under 18 must have parental permission, be accompanied by a parent or legal guardian and have a letter of support from a qualified psychologist or psychiatrist.
 There is no "maximum age" however, the expectations for achieving a truly feminine sounding voice decreases with age due to reduced plasticity, hardening of the cartilages, stiffening of the vocal cords, and less optimal healing compared to younger individuals.
+Results, and correspondingly expectations, should be more modest in older individuals.
 This does not mean that very good results can not be achieved, just that they are harder to accomplish due to factors that are out of our control.
 Reasonable expectations will vary from client to client and can only be accurately determined at the time of consultation and examination with voice analysis.
+An audio file of what could be achieved in an average client over 60 years old may be found above.

 I am/was a smoker.
 Does this matter?